@OrkoHunter

 The IIT Dream

 Just like many Indians of my generation, I spent my childhood in a single bedroom rented house.
-Every evening, my brother and I would sit in front of an oil lamp and study, mostly maths and science.
+Every evening, my brother and I would sit in front of a oil lamp (later battery lamp) and study maths and science.
 In the mornings, our dada ji would teach us English and Hindi grammar.
 It was a household where two things were most valued - Education and Love.

 Education, because that seemed like the only way to escape generational poverty and not having to worry about, if there are enough candlesticks to last the week or not.